Kevin-Sim/SET09623/README.md

 ## Copyright Notice

-All material provided is developed by Kevin Chalmers and modified by Kevin Sim and is &copy; 2019 Edinburgh Napier University unless otherwise stated.
-Use and copying of this material is permitted under the Apache 2.0 license with suitable attribution given to the author.
+All material provided is &copy; 2019 Edinburgh Napier University unless otherwise stated.
+Use and copying of this material is permitted under the Apache 2.0 license with suitable attribution given.

-The author accepts no liability in the use of this material.